13 HR Documents and Policies every HR Manager should have

 New companies in the process of establishing their HR department can run a checklist of their existing HR policies and HR documents against the ones listed here.

-We are ensuring every standard aspect of the HR department is covered here.
+We are ensuring to covered here every standard aspect of the HR department.

 List of HR Documents & HR Policies: